+SECTION 3.
+The duties of Executive Committee shall be:

+- (a) To administer the policies and priorities of NSEA-AE. - (b) To serve in the planning, coordinating and work of all state meetings and leadership conferences. - (c) To coordinate regional meetings.

+- (d) To attend and/or report at NSEA governance district meetings. - (e) In the event the president cannot attend the NSEA Board of Directors meeting, there will be representation from the NSEA-AE Executive Committee. - (f) To assist the president-elect in publication of a newsletter once a semester, in an endeavor to advertise chapter, state and national activities to potentially increase membership. - (g) To be available to attend officer meetings, trainings, NSEA-AE Delegate Assembly and conferences.

 SECTION 4.
-The duties of Executive Committee shall be:

-- (a) To administer the policies and priorities of SEAN. - (b) To serve in the planning, coordinating and work of all state meetings and leadership conferences. - (c) To coordinate regional meetings. - (d) To attend and/or report at NSEA governance district meetings. - (e) In the event the president cannot attend the NSEA Board of Directors meeting, there will be representation from the SEAN Executive Committee. - (f) To assist the president-elect in publication of a newsletter four times a year, in an endeavor to advertise chapter, state and national activities to potentially increase membership.
-The newsletter shall be published in September, December, February and April. - (g) To be available to attend officer meetings, trainings, SEAN conferences and SEAN Delegate Assembly.

-SECTION 5.
 An absence by a state Executive Committee member from two state Executive Committee meetings will constitute a vacancy in that position.

-Article VII: Procedural Rules, Voting
+■ Article VII: Procedural Rules, Voting